 Field of Study

-Humber's Intercultural Relations Certificate program enhances your ability to work effectively both with co-workers and clients, enabling you to become more productive in the workplace.
-Graduates of the Intercultural Relations Certificate program gain a greater understanding of the complex issues arising from the interaction of different cultural and ethnic groups within contemporary Canada.
-In doing so, they acquire greater confidence when confronting the practical aspects of these issues in the marketplace, in the community, and in the political arena.
+Humber's Intercultural Relations certificate program enhances your ability to work effectively both with co-workers and clients, enabling you to become more productive in the workplace.
+Students will gain a greater understanding of the complex issues arising from the interaction of different cultural and ethnic groups within contemporary Canada.
+In doing so, you will acquire greater confidence when confronting the practical aspects of these issues in the marketplace, in the community, and in the political arena.
 You will also deepen your self-understanding as you come to recognize how every individual is a composite of different cultural influences.
 Your ability to make informed decisions about how to get along with others is thereby enhanced.